F33RNI/Podmiha/README.md

 ## ARUco detector parameters

-In order to improve aruco detection Podmiha has `detector parameters` field in ARUco section
+In order to improve aruco detection Podmiha has `detector parameters` field in the ARUco section

 Default values: `7, 30, 1, 0.05, 5, 0.1, 4, 0.35, 0.6, 10, 23`